Open Materials Generation with Inference-Time Reinforcement Learning: Inference-Time Reinforcement Learning

 where $b^{\theta_\text{ref}}=b^{\theta_\text{ref}}(t,x_t)$ is the frozen velocity field of the pretrained generative model and $\xi\sim\mathcal{N}(0,1)$ is a standard Gaussian random variable.
 Policy-gradient RL then reinforces a zero-initialized schedule $s^\theta(t)$ in the velocity-annealed update

 This procedure is akin to residual policy learning~\cite{residual}, in that we learn a residual correction to a frozen pretrained model using a separate lightweight network.
-In OMatG-IRL, we use a simple multilayer perceptron.
+Because $s^\theta(t)$ depends only on the one-dimensional time variable, we use a simple multilayer perceptron.